jackrobertscott/nuggets/README.md

 - Jack [@jacrobsco](https://twitter.com/jacrobsco) founder of [Window Gadgets](https://windowgadgets.io).

-## Example
+## Usage

-This is an example of a nuggets file.
+The following demonstrates some of what's possible with the `nuggets` library.

 ```jsx
 import * as React from 'react';